Rarstyak/Fate-Condensed-SRD/Aspects-and-Fate-Points/What-Kinds-of-Aspects-Are-There/Consequences.md

 ---
 ### Consequences

-These aspects represent injuries or other lasting trauma taken by absorbing a hit, often from attacks (**page XX**).
+These aspects represent injuries or other lasting trauma **[taken by absorbing a hit](../../Challenges-Conflicts-and-Contests/Conflicts/Taking-Harm/Consequences.md)**, often from attacks.

 **Examples:** **Sprained Ankle; Concussion; Debilitating Self-Doubt**